-BACHELOR OF ARTS IN SPANISH
+BACHELOR OF ARTS WITH A MAJOR IN SPANISH LANGUAGE AND LITERATURE (ONLINE ONLY)

-(online only)

-School of Arts and Sciences Academic Commons North 210 912-279-5877 Program Coordinator: Lisa Noetzel 279-5881 Inoetzel@ccga.edu The purpose of the Bachelor of Arts with a major in Spanish program is to produce graduates who are prepared to assume a variety of important roles in the local and national communities.
+School of Arts and Sciences Department of Arts and Humanities Jones 111 912-279-5964

+Program Coordinator: Dr. Lisa Noetzel 279-5881

+The purpose of the Bachelor of Arts with a major in Spanish program is to produce graduates who are prepared to assume a variety of important roles in the local and national communities.
 The program provides a foundation of required Major courses that include Spanish conversation and composition, language, civilization, Hispanic literature and applied Spanish courses for the professions.
 This approach allows students to develop areas of expertise that best meet the needs of their career paths, including the critical need for Spanish speaking professionals in business, industry, health care, law enforcement and public service.
 The program provides a focus on oral communication in professional settings, with opportunities for development of specialized vocabulary, analysis of the language used in professional settings, research in professional areas, and hands-on experiences in the community or abroad.
 These opportunities prepare students with an understanding of cultural factors affecting communication.

 This online Bachelor of Arts in Spanish degree is a collaborative program taught by faculty in four universities and colleges of the University System of Georgia.
 The student may take the first two years of general education courses either online via eCore or CCGA, or in face to face classes on the campus of the College of Coastal Georgia.
-All upper division courses (3000 and 4000 level) are taught fully online.
+All upper level courses (3000 and 4000 level) are taught fully online.